 To configure the production environment using the Management Console, ProfileUnity has an easy-to-use Guided Configuration Wizard.
-The first time you log in to the ProfileUnity Management Console, the Guided Configuration Wizard opens automatically to help you set up your environment for ProfileUnity.
+The first time you log in to the ProfileUnity Management Console, you will be notified that no configurations exist and prompted to click Create to for the option to start the guided configuration process or start with a completely blank configuration.

-Step Task Status Additional Environmental Configuration Settings 1 Set the Deployment Path.
+Step Task Status Additio Additional Environmental Configuration Settings 1 Set the Deployment Path.
 ProfileUnity needs access to NETLOGON or a common domain location where the client software and configuration files can be deployed.
 Write the name of the deployment path.
 For example: \\domain\netlogon\profileunity 2 Set the User Profile Share.
-ProfileUnity needs to know the root share path to your users' home directories.

-Step Task Status Write the name of the user profile/home share.
+Step Task Status ProfileUnity needs to know the root share path to your users' home directories.
+Write the name of the user profile/home share.
 For example: \\fileserver\share\%username% 3 Set the ProfileUnity Management Console Server.
 Write the name of the server running the Management Console: